OSGConnect/tutorial-bwa/README.md

 Now that we have successfully installed `bwa`, we will create a portable compressed tarball of this software so that it is smaller and quicker to transport when we submit our jobs to the OS Pool.

 ```
+cd ~/software
 tar -czvf bwa.tar.gz bwa
 ```

-Checking the size of this compressed tarball using `ls -lh bwa.tar.gz` reveals the file is 3.5MB, which means it should stay in /home.
+Checking the size of this compressed tarball using `ls -lh bwa.tar.gz` reveals the file is approximately 4MB, which means it should stay in /home.

 # Download Data to Analyze
 Now that we have installed BWA, we need to download data to analyze.
 For this tutorial, we will be downloading data used in the Data Carpentry workshop.
 This data includes both the genome of Escherichia coli (E. coli) and paired-end RNA sequencing reads obtained from a study carried out by Zachary D. Blount, Christina Z. Borland, and Richard E. Lenski published in [PNAS](http://www.pnas.org/content/105/23/7899).
 Additional information about how the data was modified in preparation for this analysis can be found on the [Data Carpentry's workshop website](https://datacarpentry.org/wrangling-genomics/aio.html).

 ```
+cd ~
 mkdir -p data/ref_genome
 curl -L -o data/ref_genome/ecoli_rel606.fasta.gz ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/017/985/GCA_000017985.1_ASM1798v1/GCA_000017985.1_ASM1798v1_genomic.fna.gz
 ```
 Investigating the size of the downloaded genome by typing:

 ```
-ls -lah data/ref_genome/
+ls -lh data/ref_genome/
 ```

 reveals the file is 1.4 MB.
 Therefore, this file should remain in /home and does not need to be moved to /public.